greatxue/coding_language/cpp_tut/2_cpp_fun.md

 }
 ```

 **Functions and Algorithms**

 Now we continue with **functions and algorithms**.
 Algorithms for solving a particular problem can vary widely in their efficiency (or complexity), and function could be seen as a structure to express them.
-Here we will take the example for **greatest common divisor** as an example.
+Here we will take the example of **greatest common divisor**.

 Here is what we call ***Brute-Froce Approach***, which is literally **trying every possibility**, so as to count backwards from the smaller value until you find one that divides evenly into both.